-The table below presents the sensitivity of the valuation to changes in the most significant assumptions underlying the valuation of Investment Property, in respect of the year 2019.
+The table below presents the sensitivity of the valuation to changes in the most significant assumptions underlying the valuation of Investment Property, in respect of the year 2020.

-The sensitivity of the Statement of Profit or Loss and Statement of Financial Position is the effect of the assumed changes in discount rate, growth rate and rate of maintenance cost (taken individually, while other variables are held constant) on the profit or loss and carrying value of Investment Property for the year.
+The sensitivity of the Statement of Profit or Loss and Statement of Financial Position is the effect of the assumed changes in each aspect (taken individually, while other variables are held constant) on the profit or loss and carrying value of Investment Property for the year.